Apply for a License (Drivers 18+) in Texas

-- Present a certificate completion from a driver education course, if you are between 18 and 24 years old.
+- Present a certificate completion from a driver education course, if you are between 18 to 24 years old.

-- See “Driver Education Requirements” below if you are between 18 and 24 years old.
+- See “Driver Education Requirements" below if you are between 18 to 24 years old.

 - Proof of completion exempts you from taking the knowledge test.

 - This is NOT required for new residents transferring a valid, unexpired license from another state or country.

-- Pass the knowledge exam and road test (unless you’re exempt).*
+- Pass the knowledge exam and driving test (unless you're exempt).*

 - Pay the $33 new driver's license fee.

-- Applicants 85 years old and over pay a $9 fee.
+- Applicants 85 years old and over pay a $9 driver's license fee.

 - Disabled veterans may be able to waive the fee.
 (See “Fee Exemption for Disabled Veterans" below.)

-Once you’ve met all of the above requirements, you’ll be issued a receipt which you can use to drive legally until your new license arrives.
-Your permanent TX driver license will be mailed to you within 3 weeks.
+Once you've met all of the above requirements, you'll be issued a receipt which you can use to drive legally until your new license arrives.
+Your permanent Texas drivers license will be mailed to you within 3 weeks.

 Your license expires 6 years after the issue date on your birthday.

-* If you do not pass the knowledge and driving test on your first try, the driver license office will hold your application for 90 days, and you’ll have 3 chances to pass the tests.
-If you do not pass the tests, you’ll need to begin the application process over and pay a new fee.
+* If you do not pass the knowledge and driving test on your first try, the driver license office will hold your application for 90 days, and you'll have 3 chances to pass the tests.
+If you do not pass the tests, you'll need to begin the driver's license application process over and pay a new fee.

 NOTE: You may be able to schedule your appointment and/or driving test online; however, this option is not available for all offices.
-Check the TX DPS online scheduling page to see if this is an option for your local office.
+Check the Texas DPS online scheduling page to see if this is an option for your local office.

 Driver Education Requirements

-If you are applying for a first-time license in TX and you’re between 18 and 24 years old, you’re required to take an adult driver education course.
+If you are applying for a first-time license in Texas and you're between 18 to 24 years old, you're required to take an adult driver education course.